tgstation/tgstation/.github/CONTRIBUTING.md

 #CONTRIBUTING

-## Reporting Issues

-See [this page](http://tgstation13.org/wiki/Reporting_Issues) for a guide and format to issue reports.

 ## Introduction

-Hello and welcome to /tg/station's contributing page.
-You are here because you are curious or interested in contributing.
-Thanks for being interested.
-Everyone is free to contribute to this project as long as they follow the simple guidelines and specifications below, because at /tg/station, we have a goal to increase code maintainability and to do that we are going to need all pull requests to hold up to those specifications.
-This is in order for all of us to benefit, instead of having to fix the same bug more than once because of duplicated code.

-But first we want to make it clear how you can contribute, if contributing is a new experience for you, and what powers the team has over your pull request so you do not get any surprises when submitting pull requests, and it is closed for a reason you did not anticipate.
+This is the HippieStation contributions page.
+Everyone is free to contribute, but there must be some minimum standards in mind when doing so.

 ## Getting Started
-At /tg/station we do not have a list of goals and features to add, we instead allow freedom for contributors to suggest and create their ideas for the game.
+We do not have a list of goals and features to add.
+Instead, there is freedom for contributors to suggest and create their ideas for the game.
 That does not mean we aren't determined to squash bugs, which unfortunately pop up a lot due to the deep complexity of the game.
 Here are some useful getting started guides, if you want to contribute or if you want to know what challenges you can tackle with zero knowledge about the game's code structure.

-If you want to contribute the first thing you'll need to do is [set up Git](http://tgstation13.org/wiki/Setting_up_git) so you can download the source code.
+If you want to contribute the first thing you'll need to do is [set up Git](https://wiki.hippiestation.com/index.php?title=Setting_up_git) so you can download the source code.

-We have a [list of guides on the wiki](http://www.tgstation13.org/wiki/index.php/Guides#Development_and_Contribution_Guides) which will help you get started contributing to /tg/station with git and Dream Maker.
-For beginners, it is recommended you work on small projects, at first.
-If you need help learning to program in BYOND check out this [repository of resources](http://www.byond.com/developer/articles/resources).
+We have a [list of guides on the wiki](https://wiki.hippiestation.com/index.php?title=Guides#Development_and_Contribution_Guides) to get started.
+We recommend beginners start with small projects.
+For information on BYOND programming, take a look at BYOND's [repository of resources](http://www.byond.com/developer/articles/resources).

-There is an open list of approachable issues for [your inspiration here](https://github.com/tgstation/-tg-station/issues?q=is%3Aopen+is%3Aissue+label%3A%22Easy+Task%22).
+There is an open list of approachable issues for [your inspiration here](https://www.github.com/HippieStation/HippieStation/issues?&q=is%3Aissue%20is%3Aopen%20label%3A"Easy%20Fix"%20).

-You can of course, as always, ask for help at [#coderbus](irc://irc.rizon.net/coderbus) on irc.rizon.net.
+You can of course, as always, ask for help on the discord.
 We are just here to have fun and help so do not expect professional support please.

-## Meet the Team

-**Project Leads**

-Project Leads, which are elected by the maintainers and members of the project, have complete control over what goes through and what is reverted.
-They are encouraged to take control in what features are added to the game.
-Project Leads can also act as Project Managers when needed.

-**Project Managers**

-Project Managers are responsible for recruiting and firing maintainers, enforcing coding standards, and reverting changes that should have not been committed.
-Project Managers are assigned by Project Leads.
-On things that Project Managers disagree on they are to refer to the Project Leads for advice.
-It is encouraged that if you do not want to waste time working on a feature, that might be denied, that you ask a Project Manager first.

-**Maintainers**

-Maintainers are quality control.
-If a proposed pull request does not meet the mentioned quality specifications then it can be closed if you fail to satisfy them.
-Maintainers are required to give a reason for closing the pull request.

-Maintainers can revert your changes if they feel they are not worth maintaining or if they did not live up to the quality specifications.

 ## Specification